lamdu/lamdu/doc/DevSetup.md

 Lamdu is developed in Haskell and is reproducibly built using haskell-stack.

-You can use any text-editor to edit its code. @Peaker uses Emacs and @yairchu uses Visual Studio Code.
+You can use any text-editor to edit its code. @Peaker uses Emacs on Linux and @yairchu uses Visual Studio Code on macOS.
 Below are some useful tips for the setup of these editors to develop Lamdu.

 ## Visual Studio Code